OriginProtocol/security/templates/Contract-Code-Review-Example.md

 - [ ] Does not use `delegatecall` outside of proxying

-(If an implimentation contract were to call delegatecall under attacker control, it could call selfdestruct the implimentation contract, leading to calls through the proxy silently succeding, even though they were failing.)
+(If an implementation contract were to call delegatecall under attacker control, it could call selfdestruct the implimentation contract, leading to calls through the proxy silently succeding, even though they were failing.)

 - [ ] Address.isContract should be treated as if could return anything at any time, because that's reality.